Christopher Walken Has 'Nine Lives,' Will Ski with 'Eddie the Eagle'

-As for the film, the story will follow a workaholic businessman (Spacey) will have to figure out how to redeem himself after a terrible accident leaves him trapped in the body of his family’s cat.
+As for the film in development, the story will follow a workaholic businessman (Spacey) will have to figure out how to redeem himself after a terrible accident leaves him trapped inside the body of his family's cat.
 Sounds like a Disney comedy, but this one comes from Europa Corp., so that's something different.
 Walken will play the owner of a mystical pet shop, who assists the businessman during his feline time of stress.
-That sounds like a weird project for Spacey to do, but Walken has done comedies like Joe Dirt already, so he's done some peculiar work in the past.
-Anyway, at least we're getting some more mileage out of Walken.
+That sounds like a weird project for Spacey, but Walken has done comedies like Joe Dirt already, so he's had some peculiar roles before.
+Anyway, at least we're getting more mileage out of Walken.
+Watch the trailer.

 Reader Feedback - 1 Comment

 Walken is a master of comedic...timing!
 This will be worth it to see Walken's performance.

 Sorry, no commenting is allowed at this time.